|

 now that they're here, it seems improbable that

+they'll be denied.
 With the game in the Superdome, where the Tigers

 won last year's Suger Bowl, LSU will benefit